How to Locate Super & Consolidate Super Funds

 What is super consolidation?

-Is it better to consolidate super?
+Is it better to combine super?

-That's up to you, but the benefits include only paying one set of super fees, and handling one set of paperwork - it's also easy to find and transfer super - even lost super - into one account.
+That's up to you, but the benefits include only paying one set of super fees and handling just one set of paperwork.
+This makes it easier to keep track of your super and reduce admin fees.

 Before you transfer your super into one consolidated account, there are a few things related to insurance that you might need to consider:

-- if you have pre-existing health conditions, check how it could affect your new cover
+- If you have pre-existing health conditions, check how it could affect your new cover

-- make sure the new cover you will have meets your needs
+- Make sure the new cover you will have meets your needs

-- check if there are any other benefits that you value that you may lose.
+- Check if there are any other benefits that you value that you may lose.

 Why do these things matter?
 Well, all super funds are different...